facebookresearch/LAMA/README.md

 # LAMA: LAnguage Model Analysis
 <img align="middle" src="img/logo.png" height="256" alt="LAMA">

-LAMA ia a probe for analyzing the factual and commonsense knowledge contained in pretrained language models LAMA contains a set of connectors to pretrained language models. <br>
+LAMA ia a probe for analyzing the factual and commonsense knowledge contained in pretrained language models. <br>
+### Data available at https://dl.fbaipublicfiles.com/LAMA/data.zip <br>
+LAMA contains a set of connectors to pretrained language models. <br>
 LAMA exposes a transparent and unique interface to use: